DezBoyle/DezBoyle/README.md

 # What am I?
-- Human being (I think)
 - Game Developer 🎮
 - Programmer 💻
-- Video Editor 🎥
 - 3D Artist 🌞
 - Do-er of things.
-I fix thing, build things, all that stuff. 💡🔨
+I fix thing, build things, all that stuff. 💡🔨 Also I can do a backflip
-- Nature enjoyer, aspiring homesteader

 # My Work